Skip to content

 For laptops with removable batteries:

-This is an old-school fix, but it cleared a stubborn USB recognition error on our desktop test machine when driver reinstalls didn’t help.
+This is an old-school fix, but it can clear a stubborn USB recognition error when driver reinstalls don’t help.
 The whole process takes about 2 minutes.

 If your Seagate external hard drive isn’t showing up after all eight methods, the drive’s USB-to-SATA bridge board might be failing.